jchen1ca/walnut/image_augmentation.md

 <a name='flips'></a>
 ### 1)	Horizontal flipping
-This example is used in CS231N lecture 8.
 Horizontal flipping is widely used in almost all image augmentation.
 It is more popular than vertical flipping which sometimes is not appliable.
 Horizontal flips is also called mirror image horizontally.
+Below the horizontal flips can myultiply the datapoints we have.
+And this is another form of data regularization.
  <div class="fig figcenter fighighlight">
   <img src="/assets/ia/flip.jpg" width="40%">
   <div class="figcaption">